Alamantus/time-to-page/README.md

 ## Development

 Install with `yarn`, test with `npm run dev`, and build with `npm run build`.
 Building sends it to `/docs`, which GitHub uses to render its pages.

+There's some tomfoolery with parcel not putting the calculator.js output into the correct `old-version` folder, so after building, you need to move it from `/docs` to `/docs/old-version`.
+I'll figure out how to fix that later, but for now, tada!